tapjs/tapjs/src/docs/content/environment.md

 source of a problem is a powerful tool when debugging, and the whole point of tests is to find and fix problems.

+Of course, if you rely on functionality provided by loaders, then this is not as easy.
+But even with that caveat, tap endeavors to make your test environment as "normal" as possible.

 ## Loaders

 If you write your tests in [TypeScript](./plugins/typescript.md),